SamRemix/box-hits-tracker/README.md

 | Ray Guns average      | `average` + `0 1`  | Enabled  |
 | Ray Gun Mark II ratio |  `ratio` + `0 1`   | Disabled |

 > HUD elements can be hidden or shown by changing the Dvar value.
-To do this, open the in-game console with `~` or `²` (on AZERTY keyboard) and enter the Dvar name followed by its value (you can also use the Redacted console or bootsrapper's console instead of the in-game console).
+To do this, open the in-game console with `~` or `²` (on AZERTY keyboard) and enter the Dvar name followed by its value (you can also use the Redacted console or the Plutonium bootstrapper's console to enter Dvars).

 ## Notes